 So how can we fix this problem?
 The solution is not to deny emergency medical care.
 While these 911 callers’ problems do not constitute an emergency, their medical needs are still real and must be addressed.
 If these individuals cannot access care by calling 911, most would likely forego seeking medical attention entirely because they do not know how to access it otherwise.

 Thankfully, there is a better solution.
-A new healthcare model called Mobile Integrated Healthcare–Community Paramedicine (MIH-CP) utilizes patient-centered, mobile resources in an out-of-hospital environment to increase access to primary care for medically underserved communities while lowering resource waste and overall cost.
+A new healthcare model called Mobile Integrated Healthcare–Community Paramedicine (MIH-CP) utilizes patient-centred, mobile resources in an out-of-hospital environment to increase access to primary care for medically underserved communities while lowering resource waste and overall cost.
 While the specifics of MIH-CP programs vary from place to place, the basic principle remains the same—expand the role of paramedics to allow them to address the underlying health needs of the patient while integrating them into the larger spectrum of community healthcare and technology: mental health, drug treatment, social services, public safety, and telemedicine.

 At this point, you are probably thinking, “This all sounds great, but how does it lower costs?”